lciernik/ANS_signature_scoring/README.md

 *Disclaimer*: The code is largely based on the implementation of the [`AddModuleScore`](https://satijalab.org/seurat/reference/addmodulescore) method of [the Seurat package](https://satijalab.org/seurat/index.html).

+Note: ANS for R should be used on Seurat objetcts.
+Source the file in your scripte and use it identically to [`AddModuleScore`](https://satijalab.org/seurat/reference/addmodulescore).

 ## Getting started
 The package allows full compatibility with the Python scRNA-seq analysis toolbox [Scanpy](https://scanpy.readthedocs.io/en/stable/index.html).